Learn / Guides / Ecommerce guide

 Adobe Analytics: an advanced analytics and business intelligence platform

-💡Pro tip: Google Analytics only shows you what happens on your store (e.g. where visitors bounce).
-Instead of guessing why these actions happen, combine GA with Hotjar (see below!) using the official integration and get a front-row seat to the real behavior behind the numbers.
+💡Pro tip: Google Analytics carries somewhat of a learning curve when it comes to configuration (check out our GA glossary to make the most of its features), and the data only shows you what happens on your store (e.g. where visitors bounce)—you're still left wondering why.
+Instead of guessing why these actions happen, combine GA with Hotjar (that’s us!) with our official integration and get a front-row seat to the real behavior behind the numbers.

 2. Hotjar

-Hotjar (that’s us 👋, hello!) is a popular behavior analytics platform used on over 1 million websites in 180+ countries.
-Hotjar’s free-forever plan tracks up to 35 daily sessions and includes all five tools:
+Hotjar (👋 hello!) is a popular digital experience and user behavior analytics platform used on over 1 million websites in 180+ countries.
+Hotjar’s free-forever plan tracks up to 35 daily sessions and includes five analytics tools:

 Heatmaps: use click, move, and scroll maps to visualize where visitors pay attention and what they ignore

-Recordings: watch individual visitor replays to see how visitors browse your whole store
+Recordings: watch individual session replays to see how visitors browse your whole store

 Surveys: ask questions to learn why visitors convert or what’s stopping them from buying